patrickfreed/specifications/source/server-selection/server-selection.rst

 to a high-latency mongos even if a lower-latency mongos later becomes available.

-Random selection within the latency window avoids this problem and makes server selection exactly analogous to having multiple suitable servers from a replica set.
+Selection within the latency window avoids this problem and makes server selection exactly analogous to having multiple suitable servers from a replica set.
 This is easier to explain and implement.